 I grew up in Minneapolis, MN and graduated from Wheaton College with a B.S. in Biology.
-While an undergraduate, I did an REU in neurobiology at the University of Alabama at Birmingham, and studied neurogenesis in mice using optogenetics.
-I also spent a semester at the Marine Biological Laboratory in Woods Hole, MA, where I had the opportunity to research the protistan and bacterial ecology of an oxygen-stratified lake.
+While an undergraduate, I completed an REU in neurobiology at the University of Alabama at Birmingham, where I investigated neurogenesis in mice using optogenetics.
+I also spent a semester at the Marine Biological Laboratory in Woods Hole, MA.
+While there, I researched the protistan and bacterial ecology of an oxygen-stratified lake.
 I love learning about the world through science and teaching others through science outreach activities.

 I study bioinorganic chemistry, specifically enzymes that use transition metal complexes to catalyze reactions.